 The Sumerians, of a historical region in Western Asia, wore a type of skirt that was called a kaunakes.
 These were a type of fur skirt which was tied to a belt.
 Originally the word kaunakes referred to the fleece of a sheep, which is what this garment was originally made from, however over time people began to use the term to refer to the actual skirt.
-Eventually a kaunakes cloth was made, which was a fleecy fabric that imitated the the original sheep skin.
-This kaunakes cloth served as a a symbol, as well, in religious iconography.
-The most common example of this is the cloak of St. john the Baptist, which was famously fleecy.
+Eventually, a kaunakes cloth was made, which was a fleecy fabric that imitated the original sheepskin.
+This kaunakes cloth served as a symbol, as well, in religious iconography.
+The most common example of this is the cloak of St. John the Baptist, which was famously fleecy.

 The Times of Trousers

 Throughout the middle ages, both women and men preferred garments that were dress-like.
 Men's skirts, or lower dresses, were typically shorter than women's.
 To make activities such as horse riding possible, and more comfortable, pleats were used, or skirts would be gored (a type of tapering) as well as being wider cut.
 Metal skirts were positioned below the breastplate of knights.